AlbaXIII/build.mt/README.md

 **HTML**

-All pages passed through [W3 HTML validator](https://validator.w3.org/) with no issues apart from the ones described below.
+All pages passed through [W3 HTML validator](https://validator.w3.org/) with no issues apart from the ones described below on the register page.

 INDEX